Repository Summary

 -

-qemu-user-static (for multiarch builds)
+qemu-user-static (only for multiarch builds)

 - Run the following command to register the qemu binaries with docker: